 WHEN DO ABORTIONS OCCUR?

-- 89% of all abortions happen during the first trimester, prior to the 13th week of gestation (AGI/CDC).
+- In 2016, 88% of all abortions happened during the first trimester, prior to the 13th week of gestation (CDC).

 *Gestational weeks are measured from the first day of the woman's last menstruation and not from the day of conception.
 Though it does not provide an accurate fetal age (which is roughly 2 weeks less than the gestational age), it is the simplest way for an OB/GYN to age a pregnancy since the day of conception is often not known.
 Hence, if an abortion occurs at 8 weeks gestation, it is actually aborting a 6 week embryo.
 The images on our Prenatal Development and Abortion Pictures pages are more precisely captioned with fetal ages in accordance with standard teaching texts on prenatal development.